 Baptist Children's Homes was established in 1885.
 Mills Home in Thomasville, formerly the Baptist Orphanage, is BCH's oldest and largest campus.

-Baptist Children's Homes has locations in 21 communities across North Carolina.
+Baptist Children's Homes has locations in 23 communities across North Carolina and orphanages in Guatemala.
 BCH's state administration offices are located in Thomasville.